Skip to content

 Some people like the ‘security’ of pads with wings or period pads, whilst others prefer the ‘freedom’ of an insertion method like tampons or menstrual cups.
 Just know, whatever you choose, it’s the right one for you and your body.
 Take some time to research different options, there’s plenty of choice out there!

-At &SISTERS, all of our reusable and organic cotton period care is hypoallergenic, PH neutral and gynaecologist approved.
+At &SISTERS by Mooncup, all of our reusable and organic cotton period care is hypoallergenic, PH neutral and gynaecologist approved.
 It is important to use organic cotton period care, not only because it biodegrades over 6 and 18 months rather than 500 to 800 years, but because organic cotton has zero synthetics, chlorine, bleach, or any of the other nasties in mainstream period care that can irritate your vagina.

 If you experience a heavy period at school, don’t worry.
 You’re definitely not the first & you won't be the last.
 It’s always a good idea to carry extra period care products on your heavier days and maybe even a spare pair of pants for reassurance.